sonhn85/DuckDBExcelAddin/README.md

 ## Formulas Cannot Access Cell Number Formats

 When using `xlrange`, if header cells are numeric values formatted as dates or times.
 The Column names are registered as numeric strings.
-For example, the column name "46387" for December 31st, 2026.
+For example, the column will be name "46387" for Excel date December 31st, 2026.

-Workaround: Convert to text with `=TEXT()` formula first.
+Workaround: Convert Excel date to text with `=TEXT(value, date_format)` formula first.

 ## Excel Worksheet Limits